 If you want to learn how to drain an electric water heater, you should start by learning how it works.
 It is a complex piece of equipment, so you should not attempt it yourself.
 Luckily, there are some easy steps that you can take to help you do it correctly.

-Your water heater requires very little maintenance other than flushing sediments or draining them.
+Your water heater requires maintenance other than flushing sediments or draining them.
 Taking these relatively simple steps can ensure a more efficient water heating process and minimize the clogs caused by sediments.
 For effective water heater maintenance and repair services, call L&S Turnkey plumbers.